Dealing With Snails and Slugs Naturally and Safely

 There is little worse than checking on your veggie patch and finding half your veggies destroyed.
 In my garden, snails are a particular problem.
 They can be extremely destructive and can munch their way through a lot of vegetation in just one evening.

-My mom's way of dealing with these - stepping on them - doesn't appeal to me at all.
-I am also against using poisons because:
+My mom's way of dealing with these—stepping on them—doesn't appeal to me at all.
+I am also against using poisons because of two main reasons:

-- I have dogs that eat just about everything and,
+- I have dogs that eat just about everything.

 How to Tell if You Have a Problem With Snails